VeenaVinayan/Resto-Cafe/README.md

-## Resto Café — Menu and Ordering App
+## Resto Cafe — Menu and Ordering App

-Description:
-This application focuses on displaying a variety of dishes offered at Resto Café, organized into different categories.
+This application focuses on displaying a variety of dishes offered at Resto Cafe, organized into different categories.
 Users can easily browse through the menu, explore detailed information about each dish — including its name, description, price, type (veg/non-veg), and calories — and add or remove items from their cart.

 The app provides a smooth and responsive user experience, ensuring that users can interact seamlessly across desktop and mobile devices.